Knight Rider (1982 TV series): Vehicle

 Stuntman Jack Gill says KITT's ride height was dropped 1.5 inches (4 cm) from a stock Trans Am.
 The hero car was the only vehicle that contained the intricate dashboard.
 Spare cars were always on hand, and Universal eventually did all of the modifications that were needed.
 A mock up dashboard was used on a sound stage for closeups of the voice box or other buttons.

 Glen Larson wanted the talking muscle car to have a heartbeat and asked Scheffe to design a beam of light like the Cylons had in Battlestar Galactica to be used on the front of the vehicle.
 The Pontiac's nose was eventually extended slightly.

 Gill said that the studio got the cars from Pontiac for $1 apiece, but Pontiac often gave the studio vehicles that had already been damaged from a train derailment.
 The only car Universal had to pay for was the hero car.

 For the scenes in which KITT appeared to be driving without a driver, Gill would sit behind the driver's seat.
 Gill would extend his arms and legs through the seat out of sight.
 A two-way mirror was created that hid Gill during scenes where KITT appeared to be driving solo.
 KITT was never seen driving for long periods of time solo because of the difficulty of shooting it.

 William Daniels, the voice of KITT, would record his lines after the majority of the episode was filmed.
 Hasselhoff would work with an assistant off-camera who would read him KITT's lines.
 If KITT was in motion during filming, the lines would be read to Hasselhoff through the car stereo.
 The vehicle was usually towed during scenes when Hasselhoff appeared to be driving.

 The studio held a marketing campaign for Knight Rider.
 Fans could write to the network and they would receive a pamphlet detailing some features about KITT.
 The first campaign was held in August 1982.
 The pamphlet said, "The Competition is NO Competition!"
-KITT was pictured parked alongside a vehicle that resembled the General Lee from Dukes of Hazzard.
+KITT was pictured parked alongside a vehicle that resembled the General Lee from The Dukes of Hazzard.